Vluuks/AndroidPractice/Week3/Lab/README.md

 <a name="practice"></a>

-## Practice

-This time we will not write that much new code ourselves, but mostly use existing functionality.
-This is in line with the idea that the Adapter provided by the Android API does already a lot of the work for us as well.
-However, sometimes code that is given to you can be complex and its purpose not clear at first glance.
-In such a case, it's important to look at every part of the code and think about what it does.

-<a name="exercise"></a>

-### Exercises

-[Get this file](AdapterTest.java) and read through the code in the adapter class carefully.
-As you can see, it has not been commented.

-1. Add a header comment to each of the three adapter-related classes explaining their purpose.
-Also add header comments to the methods inside the classes.
-If you think some lines of code are in need of extra explanation, comment those as well.

 You are encouraged to discuss the purpose of the code with others (without completely spoiling the answer of course) and asking the TA's if in doubt!
 Adapters are a recurring topic in the course so a good understanding of them will go a long way!